UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Evasion and Surprise** If the party surprises a monster, they can evade the monster automatically by retreating from the dungeon room or taking a circuitous wilderness path.

 **Fleeing** If the monster is not surprised, and the party tries to flee, the monsters may give chase if the reaction roll indicates it.
-To successfully flee from a pursuer, the fleeing characters must each make a saving throw.
-Encumbered characters have disadvantage on this saving throw.
-Unarmored characters have advantage on this saving throw.
+To successfully flee from a pursuer, the fleeing characters must each make a roll of 5+ on a d6.
+Encumbered characters have -1 on this roll.
+Unarmored characters have +1 on this roll.
 Failure means the monster catches up, and resumes its attack.

 **Distractions** Food will always distract unintelligent monsters from the chase, by dropping 1 day's ration per monster HD.
 Treasure will always distract intelligent monsters from the chase, by dropping 100c worth of treasure or coins per monster HD.
 Passing through a secret door will always evade a pursuer.